semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 #### CWE

-Include the appropriate <a href="https://cwe.mitre.org/index.html">Comment Weakness Enumeration (CWE)</a> so users have the context to what vulnerability the rule should find.
-Some examples:
+Include the appropriate <a href="https://cwe.mitre.org/index.html">Comment Weakness Enumeration (CWE)</a>.
+CWE can explain what vulnerability is your rule trying to find.
+Examples:

-If you were writing a SQL Injection rule you would use the following:
+If you write an SQL Injection rule, use the following:
 ```yaml
 cwe:
   - 'CWE-89: Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection')'
 ```

-If you were writing an XSS rule you would use the following:
+If you write an XSS rule, use the following:
 ```yaml
 cwe:
   - 'CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting')'